Product & Perfume Information

 General pricing & product size information

-We offer two sizes currently: 6mL baubles and 2.8mL trinkets.
+We offer two sizes currently: 6mL baubles and 2mL trinkets.
+These are both atomizer vials.

 Do your perfumes contain alcohol?